nepi-engine/nepi_setup/NEPI_DOCKER_HOST_SETUP.md

 ### NEPI Docker Initialization Setup
 This section will initialize and test your NEPI Docker solution.

+**NOTE:** If you encounter any issues starting and running the NEPI Software container, see the debugging steps in the "NEPI Docker Debugging" section at the end of this document.

 Initialize NEPI docker image installation by typing:

     nepiinit